netanelazran11/BiomedSciAI_ACL_Project/README.md

 For details on how the models were trained, please refer to [the BMFM-RNA preprint](https://arxiv.org/abs/2506.14861).

 ### Zero-shot inference (CLI)
-`bmfm-multi-omics` allows for multiple input data types, but the core data object at the heart of the tool is based around the adata object.
+`biomed-multi-omic` allows for multiple input data types, but the core data object at the heart of the tool is based around the adata object.
 Once your dataset is created.

 To get scRNA embeddings and zero shot cell-type predictions: